modrinth/docs/docs/modpacks/playing_modpacks.md

 ## How do I play a modpack?

 Currently, the easiest ways to play a Modrinth modpack are via [ATLauncher](https://atlauncher.com), [BakaXL](https://www.bakaxl.com/), [MultiMC](https://multimc.org), or [Prism Launcher](https://prismlauncher.org).

-To install a modpack server, try [mrpack-install](https://github.com/nothub/mrpack-install) or if using Docker, modpack support is included with [the `itzg/minecraft-server` image](https://github.com/itzg/docker-minecraft-server).
+To install a modpack on the server-side, try [mrpack-install](https://github.com/nothub/mrpack-install) or [the `itzg/minecraft-server` image](https://github.com/itzg/docker-minecraft-server) if using Docker.

 ### ATLauncher